 Causes of Weight Gain After Brain Injury

-Researchers have determined that eating disorders may be at the root of this weight gain after a brain injury.
+Researchers have determined that eating disorders may be at the root of weight gain after a brain injury.
 The main causes of these eating disorders are:

 - Hyperphagia.
 This refers to an excessive level of hunger and thirst.
 These cravings do not go away if you eat more food.
 There are many possible causes of hyperphagia including stress, hormonal changes, medication, and diabetes.